 Throughout the year, the University and wider communities join together to celebrate our diversity and to learn more about each other.
-Events relating to cultural diversity and social inclusion are included in the annual SCU Diversity Calendar.
+Events relating to cultural diversity and inclusion are included in the University's annual Diversity Calendar.

 Undergraduate and postgraduate students can internationalise their educational experience by studying overseas at one of our partner universities.